espressomd/espresso/doc/sphinx/advanced_methods.rst

 should get a message about it.

-| To sum up, the proper order of setting up a individual simulation
+| To sum up, the proper order of setting up individual simulation
   parts is as follows:
 | - cell types
 | - cells